openturns/openturns/python/doc/theory/data_analysis/linear_regression.rst

 Fisher - test
 ~~~~~~~~~~~~~

-The  Fisher’s statistic (see :class:`~openturns.LinearModelTest`)
-tests if a coefficient is significantly different to the null value.
+The  Fisher’s statistic tests if a coefficient is significantly different from the null value.
 If not,
 it indicates that the variable :math:`\varphi_i(\inputRV)` does not
 bring valuable information to the forecast :math:`\hat{Y}`.
 The lower the *p*-value, the more
 significant the coefficient.